דלג לתוכן הראשי

 Supplements

-⏱️14 Reading minutes ✍️Reverse Aging 👁️93 Views
+⏱️14 Reading minutes ✍️Nir Nagar 👁️335 Views

-Once every few years, a new "superfood" appears on the market promising to fix everything with a single spoonful of powder, and this time it's moringa: a tropical tree nicknamed the "miracle tree" or "drumstick tree," whose bright green leaves are dried into a fine, vivid green powder and sold as a superfood that cures everything.
+Every few years, a new "superfood" appears on the market promising to fix everything with a single spoonful of powder, and this time it's moringa: a tropical tree nicknamed the "miracle tree" or "drumstick tree," whose bright green leaves are dried into a fine, vivid green powder and sold as a superfood that cures everything.
 On social media, moringa is presented as a solution for diabetes, cholesterol, inflammation, fatigue, and dozens of other problems, often accompanied by the phrase "the most nutritious plant on Earth."

 What is Moringa?

 Moringa (Moringa oleifera) is a fast-growing tree native to the Himalayan foothills in northern India, now grown in many tropical and subtropical regions.
-Almost all parts of the tree are consumed in various cultures, but the most common and most studied supplement is leaf powder.
+Almost all parts of the tree are consumed in various cultures, but the most common and studied supplement is leaf powder.
 Here is what is important to understand about it:

 • It is nutrient-dense.
 Moringa leaf provides vitamin A (beta-carotene), vitamin C, calcium, iron, potassium, magnesium, and B vitamins in a relatively small serving, making it a supplemental food source in food-poor areas.